spacemeshos/docs/docs/start/integration.md

 The following shows how to perform some common integration tasks using the API.
 Note that while the examples mentioned will use the [`grpcurl` tool](https://github.com/fullstorydev/grpcurl), the gRPC API can easily be integrated into an application using the [`github.com/spacemeshos/api/release/go`](https://github.com/spacemeshos/api/tree/master/release/go) published Golang module ([godoc](https://pkg.go.dev/github.com/spacemeshos/api/release/go@v1.21.0/spacemesh/v1)) or compiled [from source](https://github.com/spacemeshos/api/tree/master/spacemesh/v1).

-Note that in the examples that follow, `localhost:9092` points to the instance of the local Spacemesh full node that you are running at port 9092.
+Note that in the examples that follow, `localhost:9092` points to the instance of the local Spacemesh node that you are running at port 9092.

 ### Current Epoch and Layer